microsoft/vscode-docs/api/working-with-extensions/testing-extension.md

 ## Yo Code test scaffolding

-The basic [yo code generator](/docs/extensions/yocode) extension project includes a sample test as well as the necessary infrastructure to run it.
+The basic [yo code generator](/docs/extensions/yocode.md) extension project includes a sample test as well as the necessary infrastructure to run it.

 **Note**: The documentation below assumes that you created a TypeScript extension but the same also applies for a JavaScript extension.
 However, some file names may be different.

-After you've created a new extension and opened the project in VS Code, you can select the `Extension Tests` configuration from the dropdown at the top of the Debug View.
+After you've created a new extension and opened the project in VS Code, you can select the `Extension Tests` configuration from the drop-down at the top of the Debug View.

 ![launch tests](images/testing-extension/launch-tests.png)